Society & Work

 Why trust this data

-The 83 million projection is from WEF's Future of Jobs 2023 report, based on employer surveys across 45 economies.
+The WEF Future of Jobs 2025 report (92M displaced by 2030) and its 2023 predecessor (83M displaced 2023-2027) are based on employer surveys across 45 economies and 800+ companies.
 US data comes from the BLS Displaced Workers Survey (published every two years).
 Oxford Martin School's foundational 2013 paper by Frey and Osborne has 10,000+ academic citations.
 These sources represent the gold standard for employment-automation research.

-Explore related: Jobs gained from automation - Robots deployed - Automation statistics, and the live AnythingCounter dashboard.
+Explore related: Jobs gained from automation - Robots deployed - Automation statistics, and the AnythingCounter data dashboard.